 Imagine energy as a currency and you need reserves in your account before you begin your IVF treatment in order to sustain you throughout it.
-Many of the couples I see already have very low energy reserves, and I see many women running on empty prior to starting IVF, juggling so many other things in their daily lives.
+Many of the couples I see already have very low energy reserves, and I see many people running on empty prior to starting IVF, juggling so many other things in their daily lives.
 It’s important to stop for a moment and consider what’s actually going on in your life – make a list of all the things that drain your energy, and then start crossing off the things you can do without (for now at least).

 8. Have acupuncture

 Acupuncture is a system of balancing qi – the subtle form of energy that Traditional Chinese Medicine (TCM) considers flows through channels, called meridians, in our bodies.
 According to TCM, illness results when energy blockages form along the meridians, impending flow and upsetting the body’s overall energy balance.
 Acupuncture releases these blockages to restore well-being.
-If at all possible, we recommed beginning acupuncture treatment around two months before starting the IVF process and encourage all of our clients to have weekly acupuncture sessions during IVF treatment.
+If at all possible, we recommend beginning acupuncture treatment around two months before starting the IVF process and encourage all of our clients to have weekly acupuncture sessions during IVF treatment.
 Acupuncture helps improve blood flow to the pelvic area, reduces stress and improves IVF transfer.

 9. Check your Vitamin D levels

 Our increasingly ‘interior’ lifestyles mean that Vitamin D deficiency is on the rise.
 This is because the primary source of this vitamin is in sunlight, however Vitamin D is fast emerging as one of the most important vitamins of all for fertility.
-Studies suggest, for example, that it is present in follicular fluid that nourishes the developing eggs in the ovaries, and that women with low levels of vitamin D show an increased likelihood of implantation issues.
+Studies suggest, for example, that it is present in follicular fluid that nourishes the developing eggs in the ovaries, and that low levels of vitamin D show an increased likelihood of implantation issues.

 10. Take supplements